 I figured they were right, so I returned to my office and watched him pray outside of my clinic.
 When he left, I felt as though I had missed an opportunity that I would always regret.

 Even though I didn’t get to meet him that day, we would later meet one another, which happened after I resigned from Planned Parenthood.
 I remember meeting him for the first time and immediately feeling a sense of peace.
 He was not a rock star, he was a healer.
 He was not a celebrity, he was a servant.
 He wanted to help me heal and I needed it.

 Fr.
-Frank is the reason I am where I am today…emotionally and spiritually.
+Frank is the reason I am in the position that I’m in today, both emotionally and spiritually.
 He has given me guidance and direction that I couldn’t find from anyone else.
-I am not a particularly emotional person.
-The first time I heard Fr.
-Frank speak at an event about clinic workers, I wept.
-How could he see inside my heart?
-How did he know my thoughts?
-Because this is his life.
-He isn’t just in this for the children; he is in this for people like me, too…the wounded, the broken, the angry, the scarred.
+I am not a particularly emotional person, but I wept the first time I heard Fr.
+Frank speak at an event about clinic workers.

 I look at how abortion has crept into our Christian culture and see thousands of clergy who are scared to defend our unborn children.
-And then I see Fr.
+Then, I see Fr.
 Frank.
-He is a man who is always ready to speak the truth.
-A man who is always ready to stand up for what is right.
+He is a someone who is always ready to speak the truth.
+A man who is always ready to stand up against the crowd to defend what is right.
 He is a man of courage.
 I am proud to stand by him during this time of trial.

 “No weapon that is formed against thee shall prosper; and every tongue that shall rise against thee in judgment thou shalt condemn.
 This is the heritage of the servants of the LORD, and their righteousness is of me, saith the LORD.”
 Isaiah 54:17